 We are in the south of Thailand, many people are Muslims.
 But the religion here has nothing austere nor heavy for the foreign tourist that I am.
 No particular constraint of clothing to be observed as a woman, if not the simple decency.
 Many women on the island wear headscarves, but not all, and many wear the kind of fishnet bonnet that is often seen on the islands around here.
 The forearms and lower legs remain uncovered and the clothes are colorful.

 Side tourism, there are a lot of family guesthouses and some luxury hotels.

 Koh Yao Noi reminds me a little Siquijor in the Philippines and Nusa Lembongan off Bali in Indonesia, for its peaceful and relaxed atmosphere, simple, without artifice.

 Mangrove and melancholic strike

-Even if we can observe new constructions in progress, I hope that the island escapes some time for the mass tourism, thanks to its beaches point quite as "paradisiac" as those of Phuket or Koh Phi Phi, according to the dreams of postcards sold by the tour operators.
+Even if we can see new constructions in progress, I am hopeful that the island will escape mass tourism for some time, thanks to its beaches that are not quite as "paradisiacal" as those of Phuket or Koh Phi Phi, according to the postcard dreams sold by tour operators.
 At low tide, the sand gives way to rock and dead coral, or muddy mangrove sand.

 The strike, with its boats aground, has a melancholy and wild side.